Changwon Hwang clan

 Changwon Hwang clan is a Korean clan.
 With its bon-gwan in Changwon, South Gyeongsang Province, it remains the largest Hwang clan in South Korea.

 Origins

 Hwang Rak, a minister in the Han dynasty, began the clan in Korea after being cast ashore on his way to Vietnam in 28 CE and then being naturalized in Silla.
-Their founder was Hwang Seok gi, Hwang Chung jun and Hwang Yang chung, who were descendants of Hwang Rak.
+Their founders was Hwang Seok gi, Hwang Chung jun and Hwang Yang chung, who were descendants of Hwang Rak.